A New Feedback System Is Coming to docs.microsoft.com

 We explored a number of avenues to make it better, but one question that has guided much of our work seemed to resurface: If our documentation were treated just like open source code, what would we use to solve this problem?
 The answer to the question seemed obvious: GitHub Issues, so we began to experiment with integrating GitHub APIs more deeply into our documentation pages, being able to build a full feedback system on top of the GitHub infrastructure.

-With the new system, you can now create GitHub issues directly from a content page, which enables you interact in a much richer way with writers and product teams.
+With the new system, you can now create GitHub issues directly from a content page, which enables you to interact in a much richer way with writers and product teams.
 See an issue with a document?
 A bad code sample?
 A confusing explanation?
 A critical omission?
 Just scroll to the bottom of the page and select Give documentation feedback.

 You can see all open and closed issues associated with the document, directly from the documentation page itself - that way you are always in the know when things get fixed and resolved: